Amorphophallus

+A few species are edible as "famine foods" after careful preparation to remove irritating chemicals.

 History

 The oldest systematic record of the plants was in 1692, when Van Rheede tot Drakenstein published descriptions of two plants.
-The name "Amorphophallus" was first mentioned in 1834 by the Dutch botanist Blume.

-Between 1876 and 1911, Engler merged a number of other genera into Amorphophallus, with a final monograph published in 1911.
+The name "Amorphophallus" was first mentioned in 1834 by the Dutch botanist Blume from Ancient Greek αμορφος amorphos "without form, misshapen" and φαλλος phallos "penis", referring to the shape of the prominent spadix.
+Between 1876 and 1911, Adolf Engler merged a number of other genera into Amorphophallus, with a final monograph published in 1911.

 Distribution

 These are typical lowland plants, growing in the tropical and subtropical zones of the paleotropics, from West Africa through the Pacific Islands.
 None of them are found in the Americas, although a remarkably similar but not closely related genus, Dracontium, has evolved there.
 Most species are endemic.
 They grow preferentially on disturbed grounds, such as secondary forests.